 The Tertiary Education Management (TEM) conference has been a major annual event on the higher education calendar for over thirty years.
-TEM conferences grew out of conferences held in earlier years by the Association for Tertiary Education and Management (ATEM) and its predecessor, the Association for Tertiary Education Administration (AITEA).
+TEM conferences grew out of conferences held in earlier years by the Association for Tertiary Education and Management (ATEM) and its predecessor, the Australasian Institute of Tertiary Education Administrators (AITEA).
 The first AITEA conference was held in 1977 on the dual themes of National Policies in Higher Education and Education as a Profession.
-Conferences were held annually by ATEM since then until 1992, when the then Australasian Association of Higher Education Facilities Directors (AAAPA) became a partner in running the conference, which became known as the ATEM and AAPPA Conference.
+Conferences were held annually by ATEM since then until 1992, when the then Australasian Association of Higher Education Facilities Officers (AAAPA) became a partner in running the conference, which became known as the ATEM and AAPPA Conference.
 In 2003, the title of the Conference was changed to the Tertiary Education Management Conference to reflect the focus of the conference rather than the two host associations.

 The conference was re-badged in 2003, to become the Tertiary Education Management Conference, with the aim of building the conference to be the pre-eminent professional development activity for managers in tertiary education.
 The conference is organised by an organising committee with members from both ATEM and TEFMA.
 In the interests of professionalism, the conference has used the services of a professional conference organiser, appointed by the TEMC and TEFMA councils either through a tender process or through other arrangements.
 For the past several years, Leishman Associates has filled this role.